 3. conflicts of interest

 If a person or an organization believes there is a conflict of interest that would exclude a Review and Rank Panel Member, it needs to be brought to the attention of Homebase staff within two business days of the announcement of the Review and Rank Panel membership.
-The concerned person/organization would need to provide specific and substantial information regarding the alleged conflict to allow the Collaborative Applicant to conduct a fair evaluation.
+The concerned person/organization would need to provide specific and substantial information regarding the alleged conflict to allow Homebase to conduct a fair evaluation.

 4. THe PANEL’S PREPARATION